The critical CoHA of a quiver with potential

 to be the map which, when restricted to $\mathcal{H}_{Q,W,\gamma_1}^{\Sp}\boxtimes_+^{\tw}\mathcal{H}_{Q,W,\gamma_2}^{\Sp}$, is given by the composition of maps $\delta\zeta\epsilon\beta^{-1}\alpha\TS$, where $\TS$ is the shift of the Thom--Sebastiani isomorphism

-\begin{proposition}[\cite{COHA}] The map $\epsilon$ is an isomorphism. \end{proposition} Proposition \ref{IntId} is the Hodge theoretic version of the ``integral identity'' from \cite{KS}, and is proved as Theorem 13 of \cite{COHA}.
-In fact the result will not be used in this paper, its main purpose is to show that the integration map of \cite[Sec.6.3]{KS} is a ring homomorphism, but we will not be concerned with the integration map. \begin{remark} The map $\zeta\epsilon$ is the shifted pushforward
+\begin{proposition}[\cite{COHA} --- Section 7.8] The map $\epsilon$ of Equation (\ref{epsdef}) is an isomorphism. \end{proposition} Proposition \ref{IntId} is an application of the Hodge theoretic version of the ``integral identity'' from \cite[Sec.4.4]{KS}, and is proved as Theorem 13 of \cite{COHA}.
+In fact the result will not be used in this paper, its main purpose is to show that the integration map of \cite[Sec.6.3]{KS} is a ring homomorphism, but we will not be concerned with the integration map. \begin{remark} The map $\zeta\epsilon$ given by composing (\ref{zetdef}) and (\ref{epsdef}) is the shifted pushforward

 associated to $i_{\gamma_1,\gamma_2}$.
-We have split it into two maps as in \cite{COHA}.
+We have split it into two maps as in \cite[Sec.7.6]{COHA}.
 In subsequent sections we will just use $\underline{\zeta}$. \end{remark} For the benefit of the reader we represent the multiplication in a different way:

 where we have abbreviated the notation in the obvious ways, and left out the shifts. \smallbreak